Jen Delos Reyes

 Jen Delos Reyes is an artist originally from Winnipeg, Manitoba, Canada.
 Through her upbringing, she learned about resourcefulness, community building, and how to prioritize joy, fashion, and aesthetics from her Filipine mother.
 Her research interests include the history of socially engaged art, artist-run culture, group work, band dynamics, folk music, and artists' social roles.
 Delos Reyes is the founder and director of Open Engagement, an international conference on socially engaged art.
 She was an assistant professor at Portland State University in the Art and Social Practice program from 2008 to 2014.
 She is now the associate director of the School of Art and Art History at the University of Illinois, Chicago.

 Artistic practice

 Delos Reyes invests in artist-run culture and artist-run institutions by creating platforms to highlight and support other artists.
 This has taken the form of projects such as Open Engagement and collaborative writing projects and exhibitions.
-Open Engagement, an annual artist-led conference dedicated to expanding the dialogue around and creating a site of care for the field of socially engaged art, ran from 2007-2017.
+Open Engagement, an annual artist-led conference dedicated to expanding the dialogue around and creating a site of care for the field of socially engaged art, ran from 2007 to 2017.

 Her practice also explores ideas of group work through looking at music culture and band dynamics.

 She is currently working on I’m Going to Live the Life I Sing About in My Song: How Artists Make and Live Lives of Meaning, a book exploring the artist impetus toward art and everyday life.